minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 Released mods only.

 * Topics must have a download link
-* __Adfly__

- Adfly is permitted for the download link only.
-No other adfly links are allowed.
 * Must modify the minecraft.jar file
 * Must contain the class files. .exe only downloads will be removed
 * Topics must have pictures